christianlet/pull-requests/README.md

 When you are viewing pull requests you have created, you have access to actions that can be run.

-### Close Pull Requests

-Allows you to close any open pull requests in the grouping you selected.

 ### Update Target Branch

 Allows you to set all grouped pull requests target branch.